ftschirpke/DnD-Campaign-Manager/README.md

 ## Building from source code

 1. Clone the repository
-2. Testing (optional)
+2. Optionally: Testing the code
-   1. Build the CMake target "dndmanager_tests"
+   1. Build the `dndmanager_tests` CMake target
-   2. Execute the tests using ctest
+   2. Execute the tests using ctest / Run the `dndmanager_tests` executable
 3. Running
-   1. Build the Cmake target "dndmanager" for the GUI app
+   1. Build the `dndmanager` Cmake target for the GUI app
-   2. Run the executable
+   2. Run the `dndmanager` executable